St Mark's, Hamilton Terrace

-St Mark's Church, Hamilton Terrace, is an Anglican church in the leafy St John's Wood neighbourhood of the City of Westminster, London.
+St Mark's Church, Hamilton Terrace, is an Anglican church in the St John's Wood neighbourhood of the City of Westminster, London.
 The building was completed by 1847 and was badly damaged in an unexplained fire on 26 January 2023.
 It is located at the intersection of Abercorn Place and Hamilton Terrace.

 History

 Dating to 1846–1847, St Mark's was designed by Thomas Cundy with a spire built by his son in 1864, and is Grade II* listed with Historic England.
 The church contained a collection of mosaics by Salviati.

 Robinson Duckworth was appointed vicar of St Mark's in 1870, after spending four years as the tutor of Queen Victoria's youngest son Prince Leopold.
 The Prince laid the building's foundation stone in 1877.

 St Mark's survived being hit by a bomb in 1941 during World War Two, with work to rebuild its spire being completed in 1955.

 The church has been part of the Affirming Catholicism movement within the Church of England, and their main Sunday service included a Choral Parish Eucharist.